-The Gateway School of Carteret, NJ currently serves approximately 75 students from sixteen school districts representing five counties in central New Jersey.
+The Gateway School of Carteret, NJ currently serves approximately 55 students from nineteen school districts representing five counties in central New Jersey.
+It is staffed with 42 dedicated special education instructional and support service professionals.
 It is staffed with 55 dedicated special education instructional and support service professionals.
 The warmth and energy that permeate the school creates an outstanding learning environment to provide the students support and structure to grow and progress both academically and socially.
 The program currently serves children, adolescents and young adult students ranging in age from five years old up to twenty-one.

 The goal of Gateway School is to provide an individualized learning environment that fosters the total development of each student and prepares them for future adult settings.
 We build academic skills, increase motivation and strive to bolster children’s self-esteem.
 Gateway School provides each child with a solid foundation that serves as the basis for future success.
 Gateway begins by establishing an important bond between parent, sending district, student and school staff.
 The experience of a Gateway School education offers a definite advantage in preparing students with disabling conditions to lead satisfying, productive and independent lives.